Andrew Symonds: ODI regular, Test debut

 A tour of the West Indies followed, with Symonds playing all seven ODIs, scoring half-centuries in the third and fifth matches.
 He ended as Australia's top run scorer in a 4–3 series victory.

 In March 2004, Symonds made his Test debut in Australia's tour of Sri Lanka, with the selectors citing his bowling and his power hitting against spin bowlers as "ideal" for the subcontinent conditions.
 He replaced Simon Katich, who had scored a century and unbeaten fifty in Australia's previous Test.
 Playing as a batsman, Symonds encountered difficulty against Muttiah Muralitharan on the dusty, spinning Sri Lankan tracks, failing to pass 25 in any of his four innings, and was dropped after two Test matches in favour of Katich.

 He was recalled in November 2005 for South Africa's tour of Australia, following an injury to Shane Watson, as Australia's search for an all-rounder continued.
 After five Tests, with a batting average of 12.62 and a bowling average of 85.00, he was under pressure to retain his place in the team going into the 2005 Boxing Day Test.
 On the first day of the match, he was out caught behind for a golden duck.
 But Symonds then took 3/50 in the South African first innings, before hitting 72 off 54 balls in the second innings and taking 2/6 with the ball.
 For his performances in 2005, he was named in the World ODI XI by the ICC.

-At the 2006 Allan Border Medal count, Symonds would have won the One Day Player of the Year award as he polled the most votes, but was ineligible due to a drinking binge during the 2005 Ashes tour.
+At the 2006 Allan Border Medal count, Symonds would have won the One Day Player of the Year award as he polled the most votes, but was ineligible due to having been suspended because of a drinking binge during the 2005 Ashes tour.

 Symonds played every ODI in the tri-nation 2005–06 VB Series.
 He was named Player of the Match twice in the group stage: once as he hit a half-century in the opening game, and then again after scoring 32 and taking three wickets, both in victories over Sri Lanka.
 He also scored a second half-century, reaching 65 in a win over South Africa.